dainst/3dviewer/README.md

 # Arachne 3D-Viewer

-Install in your bower project using:
+Install in your npm project using:

-    bower install codarchlab/3dviewer --save
+    npm install idai-3d-viewer --save

 Build with gulp: